All Products

 What is the best security practice for kubeconfig file management?

 You need to manage accounts and credentials used to access clusters and keep them confidential, such as AccessKey pairs of RAM users, tokens, and kubeconfig files.
 Follow the least privilege principle when you manage accounts and grant permissions on clusters, and revoke permissions promptly.
-For example, after an employee resigns, you need to revoke the cluster access permissions from the account of the employee at the earliest opportunity.
+For example, after an employee resigns, you need to revoke the cluster access permissions from the account of the employee as soon as possible.

 Important